The best cologne with pheromones usually smells the least impressive

 The second is dose, and this is where even well-meaning brands fall down.
 More pheromones is not better.
 It is the single most common mistake guys make when they go hunting for the “strongest” thing on the shelf.
 Androstenone in particular has a steep curve: a calibrated amount reads as confident and magnetic, while too much reads as aggressive, tense, even off-putting.
 The community calls the overshoot a pherobomb, and it does the opposite of what you bought it for.
 People do not lean in.
 They take a step back.

 There is also a self-effect worth knowing about.
 A real dose does something to the wearer too, a lift in confidence and ease that the people around you pick up secondhand.
 That is another reason dose matters so much.
 Too little and you feel nothing and project nothing.
-Too much and that edge curdles into tension you carry into the room with you.
+Too much and that edge curdles into tension you carry with you all night.

 After a decade of buying these, I run a short filter before spending money on any cologne with pheromones.
 It comes straight out of the two failure modes above.